 Solutions: You can make adjustments to your sex life.
-More foreplay can stimulate natural lubrication and lead to less pain and more enjoyment during sex.
-This involves more touching, cuddling, or kissing before actual penetration.
+More foreplay can stimulate natural lubrication and lead to less pain and more enjoyment during sex..

-Using over-the-counter vaginal lubrication can make sex more comfortable and many women find using the bioidentical creams vaginally also makes a difference.
+Using over-the-counter vaginal lubrication can make sex more comfortable and many women find using a bioidentical oestrogen cream or a combination cream with both progesterone and oestrogen vaginally can also make a real difference.

-If you’re still experiencing pain, talk to your doctor as if you are suffering from vaginal atrophy this will normally require additional oestrogen in the form of a cream or suppositories and can be used alongside bioidentical progesterone to keep your hormones balanced.
+If you’re still experiencing pain, talk to your doctor but if you are suffering from vaginal atrophy this will normally require additional oestrogen and can be used alongside bioidentical progesterone to keep your hormones balanced.

 2. Hot flushes

 These most commonly begin at perimenopause, due to hormonal changes as both oestrogen and progesterone levels decline.